Growth of automorphisms of virtually special groups: Growth of general automorphisms

-\begin{proof}[Proof of \Cref{prop:alpha_good}] As mentioned, we proceed by induction on the ambient rank ${\rm ar}(G)$.
+\begin{proof}[Proof of \Cref{prop:alpha_good}] We proceed by induction on the ambient rank of $G$.
 The base step ${\rm ar}(G)=1$ is immediate.
 For the inductive step, suppose that all special groups $H$ with $\ar(H)<\ar(G)$ are good.

-If $G\in\mc{S}(G)$, that is, if $G$ virtually splits as a direct product, then $G$ is good.
-Indeed, there exists $\alpha\in\N$ such that the virtual direct factors of $G$ are $\alpha$--good by the inductive assumption, and \Cref{cor:growth_direct_product} in the appendix shows that $G$ is itself $\alpha$--good.
+If $G$ virtually splits as a direct product, then $G$ is good.
+Indeed, there exists $\alpha\in\N$ such that the virtual direct factors of $G$ are $\alpha$--good by the inductive assumption, and this implies that $G$ is itself $\alpha$--good (for instance, see \cite[Corollary~3.6]{Fio11a}).
 Similarly, if $G$ is freely decomposable and its indecomposable factors are $\beta$--good for some $\beta\in\N$, then $G$ is $(\beta+2\Gr(G))$--good, where $\Gr(G)$ denotes the Grushko rank of $G$.
-This follows from \Cref{cor:growth_free_product} and \Cref{prop:growth_GOGs} (the increase in the goodness parameter is due to sub-polynomially-growing automorphisms preserving a sporadic free factor).
-Note that the freely indecomposable factors of $G$ are themselves special groups by \Cref{prop:cc_edge->vertex}, and their ambient rank does not exceed that of $G$.
+This follows by considering, for each $\phi\in\Out(G)$, either a relative train track map for $\phi$, or a $\phi$--invariant splitting of $G$ as a graph of groups with trivial edge groups (the increase in the goodness parameter is due to sub-polynomially-growing automorphisms preserving a sporadic free factor).
+For details, we refer to \cite[Corollary~5.3]{Fio11a} and \cite[Proposition~4.2]{Fio11a}, respectively.
+Note that the freely indecomposable factors of $G$ are themselves special groups by \Cref{lem:cc_edges}(1), and their ambient rank does not exceed that of $G$.